-Impact of Physical Therapy on Pelvic Floor Rehabilitation
+Pelvic Floor Rehabilitation – Impact of Physical Therapy

 What is Pelvic Floor Disorder?

-In most common cases the pelvic floor is discussed in reference to women’s health.
-When pelvic floor is referred, the concerned area is the layer of muscles, organs, nerves and connective tissues that sit in the bottom of the pelvis.
+In common cases, pelvic floor is discussed with reference to women’s health. the concerned area is the layer of muscles, organs, nerves and connective tissues that sit at the bottom of the pelvis.
 The Pelvic organs are the bladder, uterus and bowel.
-The pelvic becomes weak after the childbirth, surgery, disease or injury, among which the most common cause of pelvic floor disorders is childbirth which leads to pain, sexual dysfunction and incontinence.
+The pelvic becomes weak after childbirth, surgery, disease or injury however the most common cause of pelvic floor disorders among women is childbirth which leads to pain, sexual dysfunction and incontinence.

-A lot of women are embarrassed to discus pelvic disorders with doctors or health care professionals.
-One of those health care professionals are physical therapists.
-However most often, they are forgotten.
+Many women are embarrassed to discus pelvic disorders with doctors or health care professionals. the role of physical therapists is very important in Treating such Disorders, However most often they are forgotten.
 Physical therapists specialise in rehabilitation using various techniques that focus on internal and external pain reduction.
 They can suggest and curate manual therapy, pelvic floor exercises, core stability exercises, relaxation exercises, etc.

-How can you identify?
+How can you identify pelvic disorders ?
 What are the indications?

 - Pelvic dysfunction